-The pods are split into 2 groups, one with 4 and one with 6.
+The Camping Pods are split into 2 groups, one with 4 and one with 6.
 All facing inwards towards a picnic bench area.
-It feels like this would be a really nice social area during summer months when it’s busier.
-I had one neighbour so good to chat to someone whilst cooking my dinner!
+It feels like this would be a really nice social area during the summer months when it’s busier.
+I had one neighbour so good to chat with someone whilst cooking my dinner!

-These pods were the first ones in England and are now 9 years old.
-They have a rustic feel to them and by that, I don’t mean old ha ha.
+These Lake District Camping Pods were the first ones in England and are now 9 years old.
+They have a rustic feel to them and by that, I don’t mean old haha.
 There’s green moss growing on the roof.
 And there are logs around the outside which are also covered in moss.
 I do love my moss!!

 - Bring a camping box with a lid then you can leave it outside all the time.
 Even with the porch, I am sure that British sideways rain could easily sneak under!